No Ukraine breakthrough, but NATO and Russia eye more talks

-The meeting was called as Russia has massed an estimated 100,000 combat-ready troops, tanks and heavy military equipment near Ukraine’s eastern border.
+The meeting was called as an estimated 100,000 combat-ready Russian troops, tanks and heavy military equipment are massed near Ukraine’s eastern border.
 The buildup has caused deep concerns in Kyiv and the West that Moscow is preparing for an invasion.

-Russia denies that it has fresh plans to attack its neighbor and in turn accuses the West of threatening its security.
+Russia denies that it has fresh plans to attack its neighbor and in turn accuses the West of threatening its security by positioning military personnel and equipment in Central and Eastern Europe.

-While noting that “escalation does not create optimum conditions for diplomacy, to say the least,” Sherman also expressed optimism, given that Moscow did not dismiss the idea of further talks.
+While noting that “escalation does not create optimum conditions for diplomacy, to say the least,” Sherman also expressed optimism following the Brussels meeting given that Moscow did not dismiss the idea of further talks.

 NATO Secretary General Jens Stoltenberg, who chaired the meeting, said NATO nations and Russian envoys both “expressed the need to resume dialogue and to explore a schedule of future meetings.”

-Stoltenberg said NATO is keen to discuss ways to prevent dangerous military incidents or accidents and reduce space and cyber threats, as well as to talk about arms control and disarmament, including setting agreed limits on missile deployments.
+Stoltenberg said NATO is keen to discuss ways to prevent dangerous military incidents or accidents involving Russia and the Western allies, reducing space and cyber threats, as well as setting limits on missile deployments and other arms control initiatives.

 But Stoltenberg said any talks about Ukraine wouldn't be easy.
-Russia annexed the Crimean Peninsula from Ukraine in 2014 and backed a separatist insurgency in eastern Ukraine.
-In the years since, fighting there has killed more than 14,000 people and devastated Ukraine’s industrial heartland, known as the Donbas.
+Russia annexed the Crimean Peninsula from Ukraine and backed a separatist insurgency in Ukraine’s eastern industrial heartland in 2014.
+In the years since, the fighting has killed more than 14,000 people.

-“There are significant differences between NATO allies and Russia on this issue" of Ukraine potentially joining NATO, Stoltenberg told reporters after what he said was "a very serious and direct exchange" with Russian Deputy Foreign Minister Alexander Grushko and Deputy Defense Minister Alexander Fomin.
+“There are significant differences between NATO allies and Russia on this issue" of Ukraine's potential NATO membership, Stoltenberg told reporters after what he said was "a very serious and direct exchange" with Russian Deputy Foreign Minister Alexander Grushko and Deputy Defense Minister Alexander Fomin.

-Stoltenberg underlined that Ukraine has the right to decide its future security arrangements and that NATO would continue to leave its door open to new members, rejecting a key demand by Putin that the military organization halt its expansion.
+Stoltenberg underlined that Ukraine has the right to decide its future security arrangements and that NATO would continue to leave its door open to new members.

 “No one else has anything to say, and of course, Russia does not have a veto,” he said.

+He did not rule out more discussions with the Western allies but scoffed at NATO's assurances that it doesn't threaten Russia and warned that the alliance's attempts to ensure its security by deterring Russia were doomed to fail.

+“If NATO opts for the policy of deterrence, we will respond with a policy of counter-deterrence," Grushko said.
+“If it turns to intimidation, we will respond with counter-intimidation.
+If it looks for vulnerabilities in Russia's defense system, we will look for NATO’s vulnerabilities.
+It’s not our choice, but we don’t have other options if we don’t overturn this current very dangerous course of events.”

-The NATO-Russia Council was set up two decades ago, but full meetings paused when Russia annexed the Crimean Peninsula seven years ago.
+The NATO-Russia Council was set up two decades ago, but full meetings paused when Russia annexed the Crimean Peninsula nearly eight years ago.
 It has met only sporadically since.

-Among the Russian proposals rejected Wednesday were a draft agreement with NATO countries and the offer of a treaty between Russia and the United States.

 Endorsing such an agreement would mean NATO abandoning a key tenet of its founding treaty, which holds the alliance can invite in any willing European country that can contribute to security in the North Atlantic area and fulfill the obligations of membership.